Elkrival/fullStacks/README.md

 Architecture
 Frontend is written in react using a Flux Architecture for Components and react router to handle routing from different Parent Components.

+Backend is written in node with an express server

+Frontend and Backend are proxy to each other.

 Browser View is App.JS and it implements router and it routes to three components
 Login: Parent Component alone component handles login
 Register: Parent Component alone compnoent handles register